jbottum/t5pat/langchain_markdown20.md

 # Testing LLMs with LangChain in a local environment for (6) types of reasoning

-Within (30) minutes of reading this post, you should be able to complete model serving requests from a popular python-based large language model (LLM) using LangChain on your local computer without requiring the connection or costs to an external 3rd party API server, such as HuggingFaceHub or OpenAI.
-We provide scripts that enable you to test these LLMs' capabilities to answer three types of prompts - Knowledge Retreival, Text2Text Question Answer and six forms for Reasoning for Question Answer.
-We will walk your through installing dependencies, and we will review the code and the output.
+Within (30) minutes of reading this post, you should be able to complete model serving requests from two variants of a popular python-based large language model (LLM) using LangChain on your local computer without requiring the connection or costs to an external 3rd party API server, such as HuggingFaceHub or OpenAI.
+This exercise provides scripts that enable you to test these LLMs' capabilities in answering three types of prompts - Knowledge Retreival, Text2Text Question Answer and six forms for Reasoning for Question Answer.
+After providing some details on the models and LangChain, we will walk your through installing dependencies, and we will review the code and the output of each model.
 Note - if you only have a few minutes and just want to run the models (and you have python3 i.e 3.11 and pip installed), you can proceed to [Step 1](#step-1---installing-dependencies-for-the-models-step1).

 ## Why run local